Faculty

 (203) 837-8638 (fax)

 Dr. Jeff Schlicht has been a member of the HPX faculty since 2000.
-He is the coordinator of the Fitness and Wellness Option in the Health Promotion Studies BS program and directs several other campus and community programs including:
+He is the coordinator of the Fitness and Wellness Option for the Public Health degree and directs several other campus and community programs including:

 Dr. Schlicht completed a Bachelor of Arts in Psychology at the University of California, San Diego (1988), a Masters of Arts in Physical Education at San Diego State University (1994), and a Doctorate of Philosophy in Sport, Leisure, and Exercise Science at the University of Connecticut (1999).
 His doctoral dissertation examined the effect of strength training exercise on functional fitness in older adults.
 He continues to do community research with older adults and has expanded his interests to working with adults with disabilities.